SQL Join vs Subquery

 - The retrieval time of the query using joins almost always will be faster than that of a subquery.

-- By using joins, you can maximize the calculation burden on the database i.e., instead of multiple queries using one join query.
+- By using joins, you can minimize the calculation burden on the database i.e., instead of multiple queries using one join query.
 This means you can make better use of the database’s abilities to search through, filter, sort, etc.

 Disadvantages Of Joins: